 NetFlow and SNMP have some similarities, but it’s where they differ that’s most interesting.
 While they can both be used to monitor the throughput of a network, only NetFlow provides visibility into the what and the where of the traffic.

 There is a bit of a difference however with data collection.
 With NetFlow, there is only one way to get data from the flow exporter to the flow collector.
 The flow exporter actively sends data to the flow collector.
 SNMP, on the other hand, has two ways of getting data from an agent to a manager.
 SNMP can utilize traps, a push notification from the agent to the manager, or SNMP polls, a pull request to the agent, initialized from a manager.
 SNMP polling is the primary way most network management systems collect performance data.

-So does this mean that SNMP is better that NetFlow?
-In a word, no. NetFlow and SNMP both have their place in a comprehensive network management strategy, and in some ways can complement each other nicely.
-Where SNMP falls short on giving network admins visibility into the what and the where of the traffic, NetFlow is there to fill in that gap.
+So does this mean that SNMP is better than NetFlow?
+In a word, no. NetFlow and SNMP both have their place in a comprehensive network management strategy and in some ways can complement each other nicely.
+Where SNMP falls short of giving network admins visibility into the what and the where of the traffic, NetFlow is there to fill in that gap.

 Limitations of NetFlow

 While NetFlow can be used to substantially increase the visibility a network administrator has, it’s not without its shortcomings.
 I would always recommend network administrators enable NetFlow as part of their network performance monitoring program, but keep these limitations in mind!

 NetFlow identifies the device but not necessarily the user